 - Income annuities provide current and future income.

 A variable annuity is a flexible income solution designed for retirement that provides a guaranteed lifetime income stream.
-You can also capture growth potential over time through the performance of underlying investment options.
+Consumers can also capture growth potential over time through the performance of underlying investment options.

 To decide if a variable annuity is right for you, consider that its value will fluctuate; it’s subject to investment risk and possible loss of principal; and there are costs associated.
 All guarantees, including those for optional features, are subject to the claims-paying ability of the issuer.
 Limitations and conditions apply.